ActuallyHappening/COMP1100/documents/iteration_1/value_proposition_canvas.md

 - Usage of a seamless system with everything in one place
 - Allowing viewing of what other people are planning on doing

-**Accepted Hypothesis:**
+## Accepted Hypothesis:

 “we believed students would invest more time than strictly necessary in the course enrolment procedure as a consequence of the process spanning several sites.”
 We accepted this hypothesis as we found a strong trend amongst most of the interviews that students found the process to be cumbersome, and longer than what they felt was necessary.
+This links to some of the pains mentioned above.
+Mainly, customers being pained by a bad website, with offerings being found in different places and the current system being outdated and difficult to use all proved to be concerns raised by interviewees, as seen in [Liam Bienkowski interview 1](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-19_1.md).
+There is then a valid pain reliever to improving UI and layout, and the ability to create a gain by implementing a seamless system with everything in one place.
+By extension, customer gains 1 and 2 can be accepted.

 “We believed students enrolled in courses having already completed the appropriate prerequisites.”
 We accepted this hypothesis as we found students were more often than not aware of prerequisites, and actively completing them prior to completing branching courses.
 However, it is important to note students agreed this was always more difficult than they felt.
 I.e. they agreed a more seamless system would be highly beneficial.